fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 ## <a id="logging-out-of-flux"></a>Logging Out of Flux

-"You’re logged in!" -- that alert gets old pretty quickly.
-Let’s take it out, and replace it with a logout button.
+"You're logged in!" - that alert gets old pretty quickly.
+Let's take it out, and replace it with a logout button.
 Add the following code below the login div in index.html:

 ```html
 <!-- main container -->